Versão em Português

 ACTIVITIES CONDUCTED

-With regard to the promotion of economic autonomy, it is worth mentioning: a) the initial meeting of the Território Cultura e Autonomia Kayapó project, with representatives of AFP and other indigenous leaders; b) the hiring of an indigenous coordinator; c) the acquisition of a 4x4 truck, equipment (notebooks and portable solar lamps) and supplies necessary for the execution of the project (e.g. office and field materials).
+In terms of promoting economic autonomy, noteworthy achievements include: a) the initial meeting of the Kayapó Territory Culture and Autonomy project with AFP representatives and other indigenous leaders; b) hiring of an indigenous coordinator; c) acquisition of a 4x4 truck, equipment, and supplies necessary for project implementation.

-The visits to the villages served by the project, which aimed to discuss, validate, plan and execute the scheduled activities, allowed: a) the definition of the locations for the installation of the Offgrid system and the construction of the houses of culture; b) the sizing of the energy to be generated and the collection of information for the planning of the logistics of transport of materials and equipment; c) the choice of the local indigenous coordinator to participate in the training in photovoltaic systems in each community; and d) the acquisition and distribution of 428 home lighting kits, as well as the realization of a participatory process for the definition of the number of kits to be distributed per village.
+Visits to the villages covered by the project, aimed at discussing, validating, planning, and executing the programmed activities, allowed: a) defining the locations for installing the Offgrid system and constructing cultural houses; b) determining the amount of energy to be generated and gathering information for planning the logistics of transporting materials and equipment; c) selecting a local indigenous coordinator for training in photovoltaic systems in each community; d) acquiring and distributing 428 household lighting kits, as well as conducting a participatory process to determine the number of kits to be distributed per village.

-Activities related to the development of the multimedia repository on the web platform and the respective user manual were carried out, as well as activities related to the preparation of the prototype of the database of the Training Program in audiovisual and computer science of the project, the preparation of the Layout of the system (mobile and desktop) and the training of AFP employees for handling the platform.
+Activities related to the development of the multimedia repository on a web platform and the respective user manual were carried out, as well as the development of the database prototype for the project’s Audiovisual and IT Training Program, the system layout (mobile and desktop), and the training of AFP staff to handle the platform.

 Final Evaluation